 Based on the results of these three work packages a testing programme has been prepared and a sample of appliances been constructed.
 About a hundred appliances have been tested during the course of the programme that has been completed by June 2011.
-The conclusions are expected in September 2011 as CEN BT WG 197 shall give its recommendations for drafting the standard in December 2011.

-4.2.
 GASQUAL TEST PROGRAMME